YuvalItzchakov/ursus-martimus/README.md

 ### How to run the application:

-- sbt run [path to data generator]
+- Via sbt: sbt run [path to data generator]
+- Via IDEA:
+    - Load the project
+    - Refresh sbt dependencies
+    - Go to "Edit Configuration"
+    - Select the `+` sign to add a new app (or just CTRL + SHIFT + F9 on the `StreamRunner` file):
+        - Main class: `com.yuvalitzchakov.asyncpc.StreamRunner`
+        - Program arguments: should be the path to your data generation executable
+        - Use classpath on module: `async-producer-consumer`
+        - JRE: should be 1.8 (Java 8)

 ### Querying the data API

 After running the service, the process starts an HTTP service which by default binds